The Symbols of Baptism

 The Sacrament of Baptism

-The Catholic Sacraments The significant events in the lives of Catholics are celebrated within the community of the Church.
-These sacred moments are celebrated as sacraments.
-We address the sacred...
+The Catholic Sacraments The significant events in the lives of Catholics are celebrated within the Church community as sacraments.
+The Catholic Church officially recognises seven sacraments: Baptism, Confirmation, Eucharist, Reconciliation...

 The Sacrament of Baptism

-The Catholic Sacraments The significant events in the lives of Catholics are celebrated within the community of the Church.
-These sacred moments are celebrated as sacraments.
-We address the sacred...
+The Catholic Sacraments The significant events in the lives of Catholics are celebrated within the Church community as sacraments.
+The Catholic Church officially recognises seven sacraments: Baptism, Confirmation, Eucharist, Reconciliation...

 1 of 3